Our team comprises four partners and a team of associates.

 Anne Perrot is a Professor of Economics at the University of Paris I (Sorbonne) and ENSAE and a fellow at the Institut d'Etudes Politiques de Paris.
 She also taught at the Paris School of Economics and the Brussels School of Competition.

 Anne Perrot earned a Ph.D. in mathematics and a Ph.D. in economics.
 She holds the 'agrégation' degree in economics.

 David Spector's specialization is in the economics of competition and the application of economic theory to competition law.
 He regularly publishes articles in leading academic journals, as well as contributions to collective books, on subjects ranging from collusion to the competitive impact of mergers, exclusionary strategies and state aids.
-He is also the author of a book on the economics of electricity markets.
+He is also the author of two books.
 In 2011, David Spector was appointed 'non-governmental advisor' to the French Competition Authority.
 In this capacity, he has been taking part in the activities of the International Competition Network regarding mergers and abuses of dominant positions.

 David Spector is an Associate Professor at the Paris School of Economics.
 He previously taught at the London School of Economics, the Massachusetts Institute of Technology and the Ecole Normale Supérieure, from which he graduated.
 David Spector received his Ph.D. from the Ecole des Hautes Etudes en Sciences Sociales (Paris) and the London School of Economics.
 He holds the 'agrégation' degree in mathematics.